NotaKennen/Skypia-Verification-bot/README.md

     }

 (reddit passwords etc. are needed for the +reddit command to work, due to PRAW needing it.
 You can just make a burner account)

+Quick disclaimer from the future: it's my first bot and it sucks ass